Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Superstars think like superstars long before the fans or the press anoint them."
+> "The opposite of courage in our society is not cowardice... it is conformity."
-> — **John Eliot**
+> — **Earl Nightingale**

 ---